Western diamondback rattlesnake: Prey

 Hermann (1950) reported C. atrox also feeds on lubber grasshoppers (Brachystola magna).
 Klauber (1972) once found a single specimen in which the stomach contents included grasshoppers, beetles, and ants.
 However, mammal hairs and an iguanid lizard were also found in the same stomach, which made it more likely that the insects had first been eaten by the mammal or the lizard before they had been eaten by the snake.

 They hunt (or ambush prey) at night or in the early morning.

 These snakes can go for up to two years without food in the wild.
 A 5 1/2-month starvation study showed the snakes reduced energy expenditures by an average of 80% over the length of the study.
 The snakes also feed from within on energy-rich lipid stores.
 The most interesting finding was the snakes grew during the study, indicating while the snake's mass was shrinking, it was putting its resources into skeletal muscles and bone.

 A key participant in the food chain, it is an important predator of many small rodents, rabbits, and birds.
 In turn, it is preyed upon by a variety of larger mammals and birds, such as coyotes, foxes, hawks, and owls.
 Crotalus atrox can be active at any time of the day or night when conditions are favorable.
 It is primarily diurnal and crepuscular in spring and fall and becomes primarily nocturnal and crepuscular during the hot summer months.
+It is also an intermediate host of an intestinal acanthocephalan parasitic worm, Pachysentis canicola.

 They are one of the few species of snakes that engage in scavenging behavior.